intuition-dev/httpRPC/other/doc/1basics.md

 ### Basics

 Basics of full stack team is that they don't deal with end users or business, their 'client' is the front end developers.
 Ideal team size of full stack team is larger than 3, accounting for weekend on-call and vacation/sick coverage.
+Also maybe you have some come early and other stay late - and use some ticket system to track daily tasks. (example ticket tracking system is mantishub).
 The full stack team is local to the office - because some of their team members have access to data that needs to be secure.
 Hence you have to insure that the full stack engineer is responsible/liable and not 'judgment proof' (99% of hacks are internal) in case of an intentional data leak.
 That is in addition to using IP access for data and data servers.
 (Aside, a good ratio of front end to full stack is larger than 2:1, so if you have 3 backend programmers, you'd want 6 front end devs.)

 Who is a good candidate for full stack?
 As full stack is basics, this is not new tech, we have been doing CRUD since the 70's.
 Mostly you can use any imperative language (nodejs, python, go, etc.), know SQL (Declarative, or something similar if using noSQL), and know linux.
 Most cloud services are linux, for example you should know how to use iptables or similar.
+One recent fad is having some interest in statistics.
 If you did not get a science or engineering degree, you can finish a 6 week coding school and I'd hire you if you know SQL.
 A few years of experience is a plus.
 If you have more than 5-7 years I'd expect a full stack programmer to be promoted to front end developer, going towards designer or product manager.